Kanban-Zai/kanban-zai-version-1.0/core.md

 ### COMMONSENSE

 Common sense works different in the digital world.
-What is obvious and sensibly in the real world may not be in the digital.
+What is obvious and sensible in the real world may not be in the digital.
 A poor choice in the digital can have outrageous time and cost penalties when compared to a similar circumstance in the real.
 Maybe.